Latinx Heritage Month

 Performing Arts Center

-Join us as we speak with the author of Mi Carnal Frank A family memoir and Biography of U.S. Congressman Frank Mariano Tejeda Jr. 1945-1997.
+Join us as we speak with the author of Mi Carnal Frank A Family Memoir and Biography of U.S. Congressman Frank Mariano Tejeda Jr. 1945-1997.
 A Special Conjunto Music Performance by Juan & Armando Tejeda will follow.

 Palo Alto College – Ozuna Library Book Discussion